thiippal/running-courses-at-csc/README.md

 Click on the **Blueprints** tab in the top menu.

-The page shows various *Templates* for creating a *Blueprint*.
+The page shows various *Templates* for creating a Blueprint.
 Choose *Rahti Jupyter Minimal* and click **Create Blueprint**.

-Select the group created in step 1 in the **Select Group** menu.
+Select the group created in step 1 in the *Select Group* menu.

-Add an informative name and a description for the *Blueprint*.
+Add an informative name and a description for the Blueprint.

-Copy-paste the following environment variables into the section under **environment variables for docker, separated by space**.
+Copy-paste the following environment variables into the section under *environment variables for docker, separated by space*.

 ```
 JUPYTER_ENABLE_LAB=yes AUTODOWNLOAD_URL=https://raw.githubusercontent.com/thiippal/ENG-3072/master/init_env.sh AUTODOWNLOAD_EXEC=init_env.sh OPENBLAS_NUM_THREADS=2